publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1932.md

                 (i) __In general__

-                    The Secretary may make or guarantee a business and industry loan to a cooperative organization that is headquartered in a metropolitan area if the loan is used for a project or venture described in subsection (a) of this section that is located in a rural area or a loan guarantee that meets the requirements of paragraph (6).
+                    The Secretary may make or guarantee a business and industry loan to a cooperative organization that is headquartered in a metropolitan area if the loan is used for a project or venture described in subsection (a) that is located in a rural area or a loan guarantee that meets the requirements of paragraph (6).

                 (ii) __Equity__